10 Key Steps to Meet CMMC 2.0 Level 2 Requirements

 • Identify Current Practices: Start by documenting existing security measures and controls within your organization.
 This foundational step sets the stage for a thorough compliance assessment.

 This structured approach not only clarifies your organization’s adherence status but also outlines a clear path for .
 Engaging cybersecurity professionals in this process is vital; their insights can illuminate common pitfalls and effective remediation strategies.
-For instance, organizations that have successfully identified and addressed deficiencies in their cybersecurity measures report enhanced readiness for regulations and reduced risk exposure.
+For instance, organizations that have successfully identified and addressed deficiencies in their cybersecurity measures report and reduced risk exposure.
 This underscores the importance of proactive actions in today’s evolving threat environment.

 Each box represents a step in the Gap Analysis process.
 Follow the arrows to see how to move from identifying current practices to developing a plan to address any gaps.